 \section{Concluding remarks}

 In this paper we described a new geometric separation technique, which resulted in a faster exact algorithm for \etsp.
-We also showed that this algorithm is tight unless ETH fails, thus settling the complexity of \etsp (assuming ETH, and up to the constant in the exponent).
+Together with the lower bound in~\cite{BergBKMZ20}, this settles the complexity of \etsp assuming ETH, and up to the constant in the exponent.

 We believe that our separation technique can be useful for other problems in Euclidean geometry as well, and in particular for problems where one wishes to compute a minimum-length geometric structure that satisfies the Packing Property.
 An example of such a problem is {\sc Rectilinear Steiner Tree}.
 An additional issue to overcome here is that the number of potential Steiner points is $O(n^d)$, which means that a direct application of our techniques does not work.
-Another challenging problem is finding the minimum weight triangulation for a set of $n$ points given in $\mathbb{R}^2$, which was proven \NP-hard by Mulzer and Rote~\cite{MulzerR06} and for which an $n^{O(\sqrt{n})}$ algorithm is known~\cite{Lingas98}.
-A minimum-weight triangulation does not have the packing property, because of clusters of points that are far from each other, but finding an optimal triangulation between such clusters can possibly be handled separately.
+Another challenging problem is finding the minimum weight triangulation for a set of $n$ points given in $\mathbb{R}^2$, which was proven \NP-hard by Mulzer and Rote~\cite{MulzerR08} and for which an $n^{O(\sqrt{n})}$ algorithm is known~\cite{Lingas98}.
+A minimum-weight triangulation does not have the Packing Property, because of clusters of points that are far from each other, but finding an optimal triangulation between such clusters can perhaps be handled separately.